teod/react-network-query/README.md

 | setItem    | `(key: string, value: any) => void` | Function for setting a single key -> value pair into persistent storage. |
 | getItem    |       `(key: string) => any`        | Function for retrieving data for a specific key from persistent storage. |
 | removeItem |       `(key: string) => void`       | Function for deleting data for a specific key from persistent storage.   |

+## Use a custom requester

+If you need to use a custom requester for network requests please refer to the [CUSTOM_REQUESTER](/CUSTOM_REQUESTER.md) documentation for an example on how you can write your own.

 ## Examples
 [React Web](/examples/react-web)